 Introducing MaterniT®21 PLUS with GENOME-Flex.
 GENOME-Flex is a value-added service that involves the rapid re-sequencing of your original MaterniT 21 PLUS sample using MaterniT GENOME when anomalies are suspected by routine tests later in your pregnancy, such as ultrasounds, without a redraw or diagnostic procedure.

-Learn more about MaterniT GENOME.
+Learn more about MaterniT GENOME-Flex.

 Accurate, easy-to-understand results